Enrollment Policies

 What grading option can I select for a course I want to use towards a prereq in physics?

 Either P/NP or letter-graded courses can be used towards prerequisites, no matter your major/minor/college.
 But in cases in which the course is double counting as a prereq AND a major requirement, your major dept. gets to decide whether you can take the course on a P/NP basis (our dept. only gets to decide this if you are a physics major).
 In cases in which the course is double counting as a prereq AND a minor requirement, your minor dept. gets to decide whether you can take the course on a P/NP basis (our dept. only gets to decide this if you are a physics minor).
 In cases in which the course is double counting as a prereq AND a GE requirement, your college gets to decide whether you can take the course on a P/NP basis.
-In cases in which you are a non-major, you want to take the course for P/NP grading, and the course is a prereq for a core UD physics course you want to take, see the “Special Prereq Policies for Courses Restricted to Physics Majors.”
+In cases in which you are a non-major, you want to take the course for P/NP grading, and the course is a prereq for a core UD physics course you want to take, see policies for courses restricted to Physics Majors.

 What are the policies on prereqs that are not part of my academic program or plan?